apiobuild/docs/content/docs/apps/chopin/order-settings/index.md

 ### Discount Type

-Set up a dollar value discount or a percent discount.
+Choose from the dropdown menu and set up a `dollar` value discount or a `percent` discount.

 ### Discount Category

-Apply discount to only specified category.
+If you wish to apply discount to only specified category, put the desired [category name](/docs/apps/chopin/product-configuration/#category) here.

 ### Discount Threshold